December 7, 2021 |

 Ancient vine Zinfandel (planted in the 1920s) during July veraison in Fathom Vineyard, on the east side of Lodi's Mokelumne River AVA

 Guantonios Wood Oven chef/owner Nick Guantone serving up fresh summer joy.

 Unleashing the season of fermentation in the air.

-Woodbridge Irrigation canal on Lodi's west side bringing cool water to parched vines on the hottest days of summer.
+Woodbridge Irrigation Canal on Lodi's west side brings cool water to parched vines on the hottest days of summer.

-Back-of-the-car wine tasting and grape sampling in Clements Hillls-Lodi's Stampede Vineyard.
+Back-of-the-car wine tasting and grape sampling in Clements Hills-Lodi's Stampede Vineyard.

 "Head" of 132-year-old, own-rooted Zinfandel in Royal Tee Vineyard on the west side of Lodi's Mokelumne River appellation.